 - Master of Letters (Peace Studies) from the University of New England

 - PhD (with a dissertation titled “Nonviolence and youth work practice in Australia) from the University of Newcastle.

 At the same time, I recognise there are many different types of intelligence and that formal education is very different to wisdom (and even common sense).

 If you want to find out a bit more about me you could look at:

 - My background in peace and environment groups

 - Blogging as an academic

-The Sustaining Community blog does not necessarily represent the views of the Family Action Centre nor the University of Newcastle, nor the Alternatives to Violence Project.
+The Sustaining Community blog does not necessarily represent the views of the Family Action Centre, the University of Newcastle, nor the Alternatives to Violence Project.